Optenso/injectable-firmware/README.md

 ## Flashing the pre-compiled firmware
 We now provide pre-compiled HEX files in the *dist* directory, allowing you to flash the firmware without installing the toolchain (thanks to *maichai* for the suggestion !).
-* If you are using a PCA10059 dongle from Nordic SemiConductors, you need to install nrfutil and add it to your PATH variable.
+* If you are using a PCA10059 dongle from Nordic SemiConductors, you need to install nrfutil and add it to youjr PATH variable.
 Then you can flash the dongle using the following command:
 ```
 $ make send
 ```